 As sport horses become faster and stronger, veterinary medicine is often challenged to break barriers to provide the best in diagnostic and maintenance care.
 Palm Beach Equine Clinic is consistently on the forefront of those advances and employs a team of veterinarians equipped with the latest developments in regenerative medicine.

 Two resources that have become increasingly popular to treat equine injuries are Platelet Rich Plasma (PRP) and Interleukin-1 Receptor Antagonist Protein (IRAP) to encourage regeneration of injured or degenerative tissue.
 Managing joint diseases and injuries using these methods is ground-breaking, but logical at their core.
-They essentially use naturally-occurring proteins, cells, and other natural processes originated from within the body of the horse to put the horse’s own biological mechanisms to work stimulating healing without the use of steroids or other drugs.
+They essentially use naturally-occurring proteins, cells, and other natural bodily processes.
+Regenerative therapies put the horse’s own biological mechanisms to work stimulating healing without the use of steroids or other drugs.

 What is PRP?